-\subsection{AI-enabled wireless communication}
+{To provide a structured overview of existing research, Table \ref{tab:review_summary} summarizes key contributions and limitations in three domains: (1) AI-enabled wireless communication, (2)~semantic representation in NLP, and (3) LLM-enabled semantic communication.}

+\subsection{AI-Enabled Wireless Communication}

 The burgeoning field of artificial intelligence (AI) has catalyzed a profound transformation in wireless communications.
-Unlike traditional end-to-end communication algorithms that rely on mathematical theories, AI leverages neural networks trained to model the input-output relationships of communication systems.
+Unlike traditional end-to-end communication algorithms that rely on mathematical theories, AI leverages neural networks trained to model the input--output relationships of communication systems.
 By utilizing large datasets, these neural networks can learn the inherent patterns within communication systems.
 This approach emphasizes end-to-end optimization and data-driven methodologies, which significantly reduce design overhead.
-Historical efforts to integrate AI into wireless communications date back to 1992, when \cite{azzouz1996modulation} attempted to use neural networks for modulation recognition.
-Contemporary AI-based methods have now surpassed classical mathematical algorithms in modulation recognition \cite{suetrong2024enhanced}.
-For text data transmission, \cite{jia2023lightweight} introduced a unique deep and lightweight Transformer variant, DeLighT, which achieves end-to-end joint source-channel coding (JSCC).
-Subsequently, neural network methods have been successfully applied to various domains, including neural error correction \cite{choi2018necst}, channel modeling \cite{wang2024graph}, encoding and decoding \cite{yuan2018deep}, channel estimation and equalization \cite{soltani2019deep}, and bandwidth compression mappings \cite{hekland2009shannon}.
-These methods have demonstrated impressive performance improvements in wireless communications.
-A comprehensive review of neural network-based wireless communication technologies is provided in \cite{alhammadi2024artificial}.
+Historical efforts to integrate AI into wireless communications date back to 1992, when the authors of \citep{azzouz1996modulation} attempted to use neural networks for modulation recognition.
+Contemporary AI-based methods have now surpassed classical mathematical algorithms in modulation recognition \citep{suetrong2024enhanced}.
+For text data transmission, the authors of \citep{jia2023lightweight} introduced a unique deep and lightweight Transformer variant, DeLighT, which achieves end-to-end joint source--channel coding (JSCC).
+Subsequently, neural network methods have been successfully applied to various domains, including neural error correction \citep{choi2018necst}, channel modeling \citep{wang2024graph}, encoding and decoding \citep{yuan2018deep}, channel estimation and equalization \citep{soltani2019deep}, and bandwidth compression mappings \citep{hekland2009shannon}.
+These methods have made impressive performance improvements in wireless communications.
+A comprehensive review of neural network-based wireless communication technologies is provided in~\citep{alhammadi2024artificial}.
 By leveraging the capabilities of AI, wireless communication systems can achieve higher efficiency, adaptability, and performance, marking a significant advancement over traditional methods.